Livadia Palace: History

 Formerly granted to Lambros Katsonis and later a possession of the Potocki family, the Livadia estate became a summer residence of the Russian imperial family in the 1860s, when architect Ippolito Monighetti built a large palace, a small palace, and a church there.
-The residence was frequented by Alexander II of Russia, while his successor Alexander III used to live (and died) in the smaller palace.
+The residence was frequented by Alexander II of Russia, while his successor Alexander III used to live, and died in the smaller palace.
 His son Nicholas II decided to have the larger palace demolished and replaced with a larger structure.
-(The smaller palace was preserved, as the place of his father's death, but was later destroyed during World War II.)
+The smaller Malyj (Small) Palace was preserved, as the place of his father's death, but was later destroyed during World War II.

 Around 1909, Nikolay Krasnov, Yalta's most fashionable architect, responsible for the grand ducal residences in Koreiz, was engaged to prepare plans for a new imperial palace.
 The Tsar's diary indicates that the design was much discussed in the Imperial Family; it was decided that all four façades of the palace should look different.
 After 17 months of construction, the new palace was inaugurated on 11 September 1911.
 In November Grand Duchess Olga Nikolaevna celebrated her 16th birthday at Livadia.

 After the February Revolution in 1917, Nicholas's mother, Dowager Empress Maria Feodorovna, fled to Livadia with some other members of the Imperial family.
 They were eventually rescued by the British ship HMS Marlborough, sent by the Dowager Empress's nephew, King George V.